 GC.
 Prior to GeoNet Rapid we only sent earthquakes that were likely to be felt to the website – around two hundred per year.
-For GeoNet Rapid we send all earthquakes to the web site – that’s over seven thousand so far this year.
+For GeoNet Rapid we send all earthquakes to the web site – that’s over over seven thousand so far this year.
 SeisComP3 uses an iterative approach for locating earthquakes.
 It typically releases between ten and thirty QuakeML messages for each earthquake over a five minute period.

 Each QuakeML message is between 50 – 150 KB.
 That’s on the order of three hundred thousand messages per year.
 Not a lot in terms of messaging but far more than we could push using Perl and rsync!
 Latency for each QuakeML message is under a few hundred milliseconds and we haven’t needed to do any special tuning to Mule or ActiveMQ to achieve this.
 SeisComP3 is processing over 4 GB of seismic data per day in near real time (latency of a few seconds).